 In 1964, Tania McKnight Norris was hired to work at WED Enterprises—now known as Walt Disney Imagineering—as an interior designer for the highly-anticipated Disneyland expansion: New Orleans Square.
-She joined Walt and Lilly Disney, Roy and Edna Disney, Walt's daughter Sharon and her husband Bob Brown, the project’s Art Director, and several members of the design team on a research trip to New Orleans to buy antiques and other furnishings.
-During Norris' tenure at WED, she worked on numerous projects, including Haunted Mansion and concepts for Walt Disney World Resort.
+During Norris' tenure at WED, she worked on many projects, including Haunted Mansion and concepts for Walt Disney World Resort.
 Join Norris and moderator Tom Morris for a retrospective on her Imagineering career and its lasting impact on Disney Parks.

 About the Speakers